largebinarynumbers/bitonator.github.io/_posts/2017-01-12-MVMC-model-view-manager-controller-architecture.markdown

 Give it a shot in your next project and let me know what you think.

-I think you'll find it useful, because I've already used it in two projects and benefitted king-size ;)
+I think you'll find it useful, because I've already used it in two projects and benefitted a lot from it.